OBSERVABILITY PLATFORM

 Manage metric pools

-Create or change a pool
+Create a pool

-Although actual management of pools is handled using Terraform, this interface helps you understand what changes to make to reduce guesswork and repeated updates to your system.
-Chronosphere uses dry run mode by default.
-Any applied quota configuration appears in the Metrics Quotas Dashboard and shows you how the pool's traffic interacts with the pool's quota, without penalizing that pool if the system goes over its limit.
+When creating a pool with Terraform, Observability Platform uses dry run mode by default.
+Any applied quota configuration appears in the Metrics Quotas Dashboard, which shows how the pool's traffic interacts with the pool's quota, without penalizing that pool if the system goes over its limit.
 Use dry run mode to experiment with different pool configurations and quota levels before you enable enforcing mode.

 3. Click + Add Pool.

 4. The following fields display on the page.
-Update editable fields to modify your pool configuration.
+Update editable fields to modify your pool configuration:

 • Pool name: (Editable) Change the pool name.